 Firefox has a refresh feature, which resets some non-essential data to help fix and prevent issues you have using Firefox.
+I noticed the feature while checking this article yesterday!
 Your Firefox Sync data does not get reset, but there may be cases when resetting that data will help fix issues.
 It will erase data on the server, but don’t worry; your local data will stay intact.

 - Open the Firefox Settings page (about:preferences), and select the Firefox Account panel.

 - Click Disconnect, then click Just Disconnect to make sure you’re not signed in.

 - Enter your Firefox Account email address, then click Continue.